-2.1 Requirements for the personnel
+2.1 Requirements of the personnel

-The personnel for installation, commissioning, diagnostics and maintenance must fulfill the following requirements:
+The personnel responsible for installation, commissioning, diagnostics and maintenance must fulfil the following requirements:

-- Trained, qualified specialists: must have a relevant qualification for this specific function and task - Are authorized by the plant owner/operator - Are familiar with federal/national regulations - They must have read and understood the instructions in the manual, supplementary documentation and certificates (depending on the application) prior to starting work - ► Follow instructions and comply with basic conditions
+- Trained, qualified specialists: must have a relevant qualification for this specific function and task - They must be authorized by the plant operator. - They must be familiar with national regulations. - Before beginning work, the specialist staff must have read and understood the instructions in the manuals and supplementary documentation as well as in the certificates (depending on the application). - ▶ They must follow instructions and comply with general policies.

-The operating personnel must fulfill the following requirements:
+The operating personnel must fulfil the following requirements:

-- Must be suitably trained and authorized by the plant operator to meet the requirements of the task - Follow the instructions in this manual
+- They must be instructed and authorized according to the requirements of the task by the plant operator. - They must follow the instructions in these Operating Instructions.